Please update your browser.

 You will have the option to choose from multiple languages for the game instructions. pymetrics recommends you select your native language.

-pymetrics is supported on the following web browsers: Chrome, Safari, Firefox, IE 11.
+pymetrics is supported on the following web browsers: Chrome, Safari, Firefox.
 On mobile, you must be on a minimum of iOS 11 for Apple devices or 4.4 on Android devices.
 Pymetrics is not compatible with tablet devices.

 Please make sure your email address is correct in your application, and check to see if the email went to your spam/trash folder.
 You can also contact pymetrics support by emailing email@example.com to ask them to resend your email invitation.